DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Lower Hand.
 Each time you need to reshuffle your deck in this way adds another level of Fatigue.
 If you were to suffer a fourth level of Fatigue, you are Knocked Out instead.
 This signifies your character running out of Stamina during a long day.

-### Discard Mechanics
+### Discard Powers

-Each Dealer may have an additional Burn Mechanic.
+Each Dealer may have one Discard Power.
 Dealers may discard cards as a Minor Action for additional benefits in combat starting at Level 2.
 For every 2 cards discarded, up to a limit of 4, an Upper/Lower Hand +1 is granted described below.
 These effects do not stack; only one may be applied to a character at a time.
+Cards are discarded without being turned over, and cannot yeild Fate Cards.

-Below is a list of possible Discard Mechanics, determined by Role.
-Work with your GM if you would like to use a different Burn Mechanic instead.
+Below is a list of possible Discard Powers, determined by Role.
+Work with your GM if you would like to use a different Discard Power instead.
 <!-- Specifying in combat until we can revsit non-combat uses of agro and thwart -->

-- Clubs ♣️, Aggro: Defense Dealers have a strong foundation and can take the big hits.
-  They can choose to *bury* N cards to force all creatures within 2 spaces to make their next Check to attack targets besides the Defense Dealer at Lower Hand (N/2).
+- Aggro: Discard N cards to force all creatures within 2 spaces to make their next Check to attack targets besides the triggering Dealer at Lower Hand (N/2).

-- Diamonds ♦️, Intensify: Casters Dealers have explosive damage but they run out of gas really fast.
-They can choose to *burn* N cards to make their next Check at Upper Hand (N/2).

-- Hearts ♥️, Help: Life Dealers are fluid and flexible to adapt the situation.
-If they are within 6 spaces of an ally, they may *toss* 2 cards to grant their ally Upper Hand(N/2) on their next draw.
+- Help: Discard N cards to grant an ally within 6 spaces Upper Hand (N/2) on all Checks for their next turn.

-- Spades ♠️, Thwart: Offense Dealers deploy all sorts of mechanisms for drawing the eye of enemies away from their allies.
-They can *scrap* N cards and cause an enemy to make Checks at Lower Hand (N/2) until the start of the Offense Dealer's next turn.
+- Thwart: Discard N cards and cause an enemy within 6 spaces to make all Checks at Lower Hand (N/2) until the start of the triggering Dealer's next turn.

+- Intensify: Discard no cards.
+Your next attack is treated as an Epic Event.
+Discard as many cards as you choose until a Major Success.
+Standard Successes are treated as Misses.

 The discard limit increases with level according to the table below.